San Ildefonso, Ilocos Sur: Etymology

-The town got its name from Saint Ildephonsus.
+The town was named after Saint Ildephonsus, a 7th century scholar and theologian.

 History

 San Ildefonso, like many other places in the provinces at the beginning of the Spanish Regime, did not have a name.
-Sometime in 1625, its inhabitants decided to give it a name, but nothing came out after more than five hours of discussions.
+Stories have it that sometime in 1625, the town's inhabitants decided to give it a name, but nothing came out after more than five hours of discussions.
 So while thinking of a name, they decided to go fishing for a week.
 And while preparing to go fishing, they saw a box floating not far from shore.
 Wading to reach the box and carrying it ashore, they opened the box to find a statue of Saint Ildephonsus.

 The young women of the place carried the statue to the center of the village, where it was enshrined in a small hut for many years.
 He became the patron saint of the municipality, and his name was decided to become the name of the fledgling municipality.

 San Ildefonso was a former rancheria of Bantay before it became a municipality, but because of its size it was annexed to Santo Domingo as a barrio.
 In 1921, Assemblyman (and future Philippine president) Elpidio Quirino worked to convert San Ildefonso into a municipality again.